Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Methods

 All models are accessed at fixed model versions via provider or authorized third-party endpoints (Appendix~\ref{app:api-constraints}).
 The five pre-registered models were locked before data collection; Mistral Large~2 was added as described in Section~\ref{sec:overview}.
 Temperature is~0 for all models that accept this parameter; GPT-5.2 is a reasoning model that does not support user-specified temperature control, so this parameter is omitted from its API calls (the pipeline conditionally drops it).
 Pre-registered maximum output tokens are 1,024 (direct) and 2,048 (scaffolded); a deviation is documented below.
 Random seeds are fixed where supported.

-All six models achieved 100\% completion (13,085 unique 4-tuples each, where the 4-tuple is config $\times$ benchmark $\times$ case $\times$ context\_condition; this includes both short and long context conditions collected during the data-gathering phase).
-The primary analysis uses short context only (10,468 per model; $6 \times 10{,}468 = 62{,}808$).
+All six models hit 100\% completion (13,085 unique 4-tuples each, where the 4-tuple is config $\times$ benchmark $\times$ case $\times$ context\_condition; both short and long context conditions were collected during the data-gathering phase).
+The primary analysis takes short context only (10,468 per model; $6 \times 10{,}468 = 62{,}808$).
 Data collection details and registered deviations are documented in Table~\ref{tab:deviations} and the supplementary materials.